About the Organization :

 Working modalities and partnerships :

-YPDSN will be working on youth development Programme by implementing organizational collaboration with country government.
-We work in collaboration with the Government, INGOs, NGOs and community groups as relevant.
-Moreover, we collaborate with local governance, private professional development, care providers and teaching institutions, young professional organization and corporate sectors for the effective implementation of its programs.
+YPDSN will be working on the youth development program by implementing organizational collaboration with the country government.
+We work in collaboration with the government, INGOs, NGOs, and community groups as relevant.
+Moreover, we collaborate with local governance, private professional development, care providers and teaching institutions, young professional organizations, and corporate sectors for the effective implementation of its programs.

-A multitude and diversity of stakeholders have to become active participants of the process for making the National Youth Policy a reality.
+A multitude and diversity of stakeholders have to become active participants in the process of making the National Youth Policy a reality.

 Geographical coverage :

 Nepal is a landlocked country in the world.
-It is divided by nature into three physical features like Mountain, Hilly and Tarai.
-Nepal is divided into seven federal structure (Province – 1, 2, 3, 4, 5, 6 & 7), like that 6 Metropolitan city, 11 Sub-Metropolitan city, 276 Municipality, 460 village municipal council, 753 local level government body.
-We work across the nation to implement the different research projects and youth professional development Programme.
+It is divided by nature into three physical features: mountains, hills, and tarai.
+Nepal is divided into seven federal structures (Provinces 1, 2, 3, 4, 5, 6, & 7), that, 6 metropolitan cities, 11 sub-metropolitan cities, 276 municipalities, 460 village municipal councils, and 753 local-level government bodies.
+We work across the nation to implement different research projects and youth professional development programs.
 We will be implementing different activities to support GoN in Nepal.
-The direct implementation of this organization is also Programme based activity, operational research, young professional capacity building and strengthening them.
-Nepal is divided into five development regions (Eastern, Central, Western, mid-western & Far western region), like that 14 zones & 75 districts.
-We work across the nation to implement the different research projects and youth professional development Programme.
+The direct implementation of this organization is also program-based activity, operational research, young professional capacity building, and strengthening them.
+Nepal is divided into five development regions (Eastern, Central, Western, Midwestern, and Far Western regions), and like that, there are 14 zones & 75 districts.
+We work across the nation to implement different research projects and youth professional development programs.
 We will be implementing different activities to support GoN in Nepal.
-The direct implementation of this organization is also Programme based activity, operational research, young professional capacity building and strengthening them.
+The direct implementation of this organization is also program-based activity, operational research, young professional capacity building, and strengthening them.

 Significance of Organization Development:

-Recognition of the beliefs, culture, and shared experiences of the people of Nepal and the rights and principles enshrined in the Constitution of Nepal 2015, the Universal Declaration of Human Rights, the United Nations Convention on the Rights of Persons with Disabilities, the Convention on the Rights of the Child and Declaration of the Rights of the Child.
-Examining the progress in each & every corner of the world, it is proved that political instability is sound and nation is developed.
-The government policy also inspires youngers towards entrepreneurship and advancement of science & technology.
-Consequently, they become initiative & enthusiastic to create a perfect society & the nation as expected.
+Recognition of the beliefs, culture, and shared experiences of the people of Nepal and the rights and principles enshrined in the Constitution of Nepal 2015, the Universal Declaration of Human Rights, the United Nations Convention on the Rights of Persons with Disabilities, the Convention on the Rights of the Child, and the Declaration of the Rights of the Child.
+Examining the progress in each & every corner of the world, it is proved that political instability is sound and a nation is developed.
+The government policy also inspires young people towards entrepreneurship and the advancement of science & technology.
+As a result, they take the initiative and become enthusiastic about creating a perfect society and nation, as anticipated.
 We believe that this organization can play a vital role in nation-building in Nepal as well.
-Finally, it succeeds to achieve its goal.
+Finally, it succeeds in achieving its goal.

 Non-Profit, Non-Governmental Organization :

-- Registered with Government of Nepal, Ministry of Federal Affairs and Local Development, District Development Committee, Kathmandu on January 08, 2014 with registration number: 591/070/71.
+- Registered with the Government of Nepal, Ministry of Federal Affairs and Local Development, District Development Committee, Kathmandu, on January 08, 2014, with registration number 591/070/71.